flare-foundation/docs/docs/tech/glossary.md

 EVM { #evm }
 : The Ethereum Virtual Machine allows executing smart contracts on the Ethereum network, regardless of the kind of computer that executes it.
 Multiple blockchain networks, including Flare, support EVM contracts.
 [Read more...](https://ethereum.org/en/developers/docs/evm/)

+Executor { #executor }
+: Users who do not want to claim rewards themselves can set an executor to claim rewards for them and send them directly to their users' accounts.
+[Read more...](./automatic-claiming.md)

 Faucet { #faucet }
 : A [dapp](#dapp) that distributes test tokens to anyone that requests them.
 Used only on [test networks](#test_network), obviously.
 See the [Network Configurations](../dev/reference/network-configs.md) page to learn about Flare's faucets.